JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 # Ethical, Moral and Cultural issues
-moral, ethical, environmental and cultural implications.
+Moral, ethical, environmental and cultural implications.
 Read stuff and talk about it.
+Most of the stuff below is general knowledge and is not in the spec.

-cover A01, A02, A03
+Cover A01, A02, A03

 ## Automation in the work force
 Computers are used to increase efficiency in the work force, mainly in manufacturing and repetitive jobs like store cashiers, or factory work.
 Also contributes to the rise in online shopping / services.